 Figure 6.2.2.2-1: Contents of a slot containing S-SSB for normal CP.
 Each PSBCH symbol contains DMRS.

+S-SSB can be transmitted on one or multiple synchronization carriers.
 The MIB-V2X is transmitted on PSBCH every 160 ms, and thus S-SSB occurs on the same period.
 Within a period, there can be multiple transmissions of S-SSB, with the number depending on subcarrier spacing and frequency range.
 For details refer to TS 38.213 [18, clause 16.1].

 <Unchanged parts omitted>

-6.2.5 In-device coexistence between LTE-V2X and NR-V2X sidelinks
+6.2.5 Coexistence between LTE-V2X and NR-V2X sidelinks

+6.2.5.1 In-device coexistence

 It is envisaged that there will exist devices that support both LTE-V2X and NR-V2X, and which will be operating in both systems concurrently.
 If the two RATs are widely spaced in frequency, e.g. being in different bands, then there need be no particular issues to consider since it is assumed that a separate RF chain will be provided for each band.

 If, however, a sufficiently close frequency spacing is deployed, then it is desirable to enable a single RF chain to be used in the implementation, and also to adhere to the sidelink half-duplex principle established in LTE-V2X, i.e. that the UE is not required to simultaneously transmit and receive on sidelink.
 The former constraint means that interference between the two RATs' receptions can occur in the device if they are placed sufficiently close together in the frequency domain, and that simultaneous transmission on both RATs is prevented by the UE's single power budget.
 The latter constraint implies that one RAT cannot be received/transmitted while the other RAT is doing the opposite.